RevenueCat/purchases-kmp/README.md

-# KobanKat
+<h3 align="center">😻 In-App Subscriptions Made Easy 😻</h3>

 ![GitHub Release](https://img.shields.io/github/v/release/JayShortway/kobankat)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/JayShortway/kobankat/main.yml)

+## Note

-KobanKat is an unofficial [RevenueCat](https://www.revenuecat.com/) SDK for Kotlin Multiplatform, supporting Android and iOS.
+This is the official [RevenueCat](https://www.revenuecat.com/) SDK for Kotlin Multiplatform, supporting Android and iOS.
+It started out as an independent project named 'KobanKat' by [@JayShortway](https://github.com/JayShortway).
+We're currently in the process of migrating everything over.
+This README will be updated as we go.
+For now, the below instructions are still valid.

 ## Getting started